kezhenxu94/vim-mysql-plugin/README.md

 database = mysql
 ```

 **Note**: if you already use `.my.cnf`, then add the new contents at the end.
-As your configuration options will be read after the main `[Client]` ones, you do not need to repeat those if the values are the same, for example, to set up a section for a particular database using your normal credials, your `.my.cnf` might look like this:
+As your configuration options will be read after the main `[Client]` ones, you do not need to repeat those if the values are the same, for example, to set up a section for a particular database using your normal credential, your `.my.cnf` might look like this:

 ```conf
 [client]